iamgpe/css-gradient-generator-from-image/README.md

 # Css gradient generator from image
 Generate gradient (css) from image colors with theses steps

+(documentation is not complete because I was a bit lazy, but it will come later)

 - Recovers the colors used on an image
 - Groups them in clusters by color type
 - Retrieves the most used colors